Bladetrain3r/Magic-Launcher/README.md

 - Any feature needing more than a hundred or two lines of code is probably too complicated for a single feature
 - Bloat is the speed killer, bloat is the technical debt that leads to stagnation.
 - Any feature which violates these two principles *will* be dropped.

+An additional golden rule which dictates whether something gets added is lag time.
+So:
+- **Anything which might produce an unexpectedly slow response time is not part of the code**

+This is why import and scan functions for things which are not *in* the config files or preloaded into memory will remain external.

 ## System Requirements